 Given that there are several steps to this type of application and given that we are reliant on the cooperation and turnaround times of other authorities, Change of State applications can take several months to complete.
 Please factor this in when you make your application, as we are not normally able to speed up the process.

-Please note that you will have to pay the fee of £45, which is the administrative fee for us processing the Doc 155 request.
+Due to GDPR, we need your permission to release your licensing information.
+You will therefore need to submit application form SRG2150 to us with a certified copy of your current licence.
+Please note that you will also have to pay the fee of £45, which is the administrative fee for us processing the Doc 155 request.

 Read all @UK_CAA